D'scover Tour

 D'scover Tour is the debut concert tour and first Japanese tour by South Korean singer Daesung, member of Big Bang.
 The tour was directed by Daesung himself.
-It was originally planned as an concert series in Kobe and Tokyo, but after high demand for tickets, a national tour was announced.
+It was originally planned as a concert series in Kobe and Tokyo, but after high demand for tickets, a national tour was announced.
 In total, 300,000 fans applied for the 102,000 additional tickets that were put to sale.
 All concerts were sold out.

 History

-On December 2012, it was announced that Daesung would hold a total of four concerts at Kobe and Tokyo to promote his new album D'scover.
+In December 2012, it was announced that Daesung would hold a total of four concerts at Kobe and Tokyo to promote his new album D'scover.
 However, on February 28, 2013, it was announced that due to high demand, he would be holding an additional 21 concerts over 17 cities, bringing the total to 25 concerts over 18 cities.
 The concert tour began on March 23 at Kobe's World Memorial Hall and ended on June 18 at Kanagawa's Yokohama Arena.